The two main purposes of restorative yoga are to induce deep relaxation of body and mind and to prepare the body for pranayama.

-Feet hip width evenly and firmly planted.
+Feet and knees hip width, evenly and firmly planted.
 Exhale flatten the low back and roll up from the tail bone, inhale roll down 2-3x

-Then lift the heels to slide 3-4 flat yoga blocks / bolster / cushions under the pelvis to rest on, at a comfortable height.
+Then lift the pelvis to slide 3-4 flat yoga blocks / bolster / cushions underneath to rest on, at a comfortable height.

-Inhale from diaphragm to collar bones.
-Exhale from navel down to feet.
+Inhale filling chest from diaphragm to collar bones.
+Exhale from navel down to feet, gently squeezing belly in.

 Lie over a bolster / rolled blankets / pile of firm cushions so the low back feel supported and comfortable (use a block / folded blanket under buttocks if the bolster is too high).
 Support the head and neck +/- eye bag or cover.